Guild Wars

 Limits on Participation:

-If you join a guild, you may not fight for 24 hours for that guild.
+If you join a guild, you may not fight for 24 hours for that guild (as an attacker, defender or defend allies).

 Any ally of a defending guild helping in the defense,

-fights without the benefit of the defenders defensive bonus.
+fights without the benefit of the defenders defensive bonus (Walls and HQ).

 Combat Ranks:

 Some theories about how the guild combat rank is calculated.
-There are not necessarily true.
+These are not necessarily true.

 Opting Out: